-So here we sit in 2016, at a very unique moment in scientific history where the convergence of the tools of regenerative biotechnology, resuscitation/reanimation research, and clinical neuroscience have placed us on the verge of being able to answer some unique, profound, and controversial questions.
+So here we sit, at a very unique moment in scientific history where the convergence of the tools of regenerative biotechnology, resuscitation/ reanimation research, and clinical neuroscience have placed us on the verge of being able to answer some unique, profound, and controversial questions.

 The question is, do we take the next steps?